In just 10 days, I documented the killing of eight women.

 EPIDEMIC OF VIOLENCE

-I’ve been documenting femicides and child deaths of 10 years.
-My work shows an increase in violence against women year on year – but in the past 15.5 months that increase has been staggering.
+I’ve been documenting femicides and child deaths for 10 years.
+My work shows an increase in violence against women year on year – but in the past 16 months that increase has been staggering.

 How many more women do we have to lose before we hit tipping point?